Filter Ferret

 A 38-inch-wide sofa ships in a 42-inch box.
 The box needs to clear a 36-inch doorway.
 It doesn't.
 The sofa goes back.
 You pay $150 in return shipping plus a 20% restocking fee.
 A $600 sofa just cost you $270 to not own.

 This happens constantly — and it's almost always preventable.
 Not because people don't measure, but because they measure the wrong things.
-They measure the room where the furniture goes.
+They measure the room.
 They don't measure the doorway the box comes through, the hallway it turns through, or the stairs it travels up.
 They measure wall to wall.
 They don't subtract baseboard depth, door swing arcs, or the 6 inches a radiator steals from the wall.

-Below is the complete measurement checklist — every dimension you need to take before buying furniture online.
+Here's every dimension you need before buying furniture online.
 We call it the 3-Path Method: measure the destination, measure the journey, then run the reality checks that professionals use and amateurs skip.

 Why Most People Measure Wrong

-The typical process: measure the wall where the sofa goes, check if the sofa's listed width fits, click buy.
-This skips at least 6 measurements that matter:
+Here's what most people do: measure the wall where the sofa goes, check if the sofa's listed width fits, click buy.
+That skips at least 6 measurements that matter:

-Miss any one of these and you either return the furniture (expensive) or live with a room that doesn't quite work (frustrating).
+Miss any one and you either return the furniture (expensive) or live with a room that doesn't quite work (frustrating).
 The measurements take 20 minutes.
 The mistake costs hundreds.

 The 3-Path Method